What the One Big Beautiful Bill Act Means for Your Individual Taxes in 2025 and Beyond

 iStock_taxes.jpg

-The Volunteer Income Tax Assistance (VITA) program recruits volunteer tax preparers to provide free preparation of federal and state income tax returns to taxpayers with incomes less than $64,000 in 2023.
+The Volunteer Income Tax Assistance (VITA) program recruits volunteer tax preparers to provide free preparation of federal and state income tax returns to taxpayers with incomes of $67,000 or less in 2024.
 VITA benefits these taxpayers by eliminating the cost of commercial tax return preparation and by securing valuable tax credits such as the Child Tax Credit and EITC.

 Local VITA location sites are as follows (see this IRS link for details, including dates and times and contact information for making appointments, when required):